-At the 180th Council meeting in October 2019, the Guam Advisory Panel (AP) recommended the Council request PIFSC to separate the shallow water bottomfish complex from the deep water bottomfish complex as recommended by the Guam AP at its June meeting.
-The AP also pointed to the recommendation at the Data 2000 Workshop in 1996 to "investigate methods for separating and analyzing data and information on the shallow and deep bottomfish complexes."
+At the 180th Council meeting in October 2019, the Guam Advisory Panel (AP) recommended the Council request PIFSC to separate the shallow water bottomfish complex from the deep water bottomfish complex as recommended by the Guam AP at its June 2019 meeting.

+The AP also indicated that the recommendation from the Data 2000 Workshop in 1996 to "investigate methods for separating and analyzing data and information on the shallow and deep bottomfish complexes" is relevant.
 The Council, at its 180th meeting, directed staff to develop an options paper for the revision of the BMUS complexes in the American Samoa Archipelago and Mariana (i.e., Guam and CNMI) Archipelago FEPs, which accounts for the stock throughout its range in the case of the Mariana Archipelago bottomfish fisheries, and to present the options paper at a future Council meeting.
 In addition, the Council requested that, for future benchmark assessments, the Western Pacific Stock Assessment Review (WPSAR) Steering Committee incorporate into its schedule a data preparation workshop to be held prior to the WPSAR review for the subsequent stock assessments for territorial bottomfish, which, for example, could improve CPUE standardization in future assessments.
 The Council also recommended that the workshop include members of the Council's Scientific and Statistical Committee (SSC) as well as the fishing community given their knowledge of the stock and fishery under assessment.

 The options under consideration by the Council were developed in coordination with the Pacific Island Fisheries Science Center (PIFSC)-Stock Assessment Program (SAP).
 The PIFSC-SAP conducted an inventory of available data for each species in the current BMUS in American Samoa.
-Based on this data evaluation, recommendations were provided on how to refine the BMUS list with a higher degree of resolution to allow for the generation of a stock assessment that has finer resolution compared to an aggregate complex.
-As a result of the data evaluation for American Samoa bottomfish fisheries, at its 189th meeting in December 2021, the Council requested the PIFSC-SAP to continue its development of a single-species, age-structure stock assessment for the territorial bottomfish fisheries that would more heavily rely on length and life history data instead of the relatively uncertain catch and effort information.
-It is expected that the PIFSC-SAP will conduct similar data evaluations for the Guam and CNMI bottomfish fisheries prior to the next benchmark stock assessment.
+Based on this data evaluation, recommendations were provided on how to refine the BMUS list with a higher degree of resolution to allow for the generation of stock assessments that has finer resolution compared to an aggregate complex.
+As a result of the data evaluation for American Samoa bottomfish fisheries, at its 189th meeting in December 2021, the Council requested the PIFSC-SAP to continue its development of single-species, age-structured stock assessments for the territorial bottomfish fisheries that would more heavily rely on length and life history data as opposed to the relatively uncertain catch and effort information.
+The Council expects that the PIFSC-SAP will conduct similar data evaluations for the Guam and CNMI bottomfish fisheries prior to the next benchmark stock assessment for the bottomfish fisheries in those island areas.
 Additionally, PIFSC developed a cluster analysis on species harvested in the nearshore boat-based fisheries of each of the territories, and, also at its 189th meeting, the Council requested that PIFSC provide a report on the analysis.
-The cluster analysis will provide scientific advice on the linkages between the species that could comprise the BMUS complex based on available fishery-dependent and life history data.
+The cluster analysis will be used as a basis to provide scientific advice on the linkages between the species that could comprise the BMUS complex based on available fishery-dependent and life history data.
 In combination with the data evaluation, the cluster analysis on species to potentially include in the BMUS complex will better inform which species should be included as BMUS that can be assessed at a finer scale than the previous stock assessments that determined stock status for the BMUS complex as a whole.